jamesaustinmiley/Installation/README.md

 <br />

 <p>
 Open Internet Information Services as an Administrator.
-Register PHP from within IIS using the PHP Manager, which will allow PHP to run within the server.
+Register PHP in IIS using the PHP Manager to enable it to run on the server.
 To enable PHP, you must click Register new PHP version, which will allow you to provide a path to php-cgi, a PHP executable file located in the PHP folder you created in the Windows C Drive.
 Reload IIS by stopping and starting the server to implement the changes.
 To install osTicket, unzip and extract the files from the osTicket folder.
-Move the upload folder from within osTicket to wwwroot in the Windows C Drive.
+Move the upload folder from within osTicket to wwwroot on the C: Drive.
 Rename the Upload folder to osTicket.
 Once again, reload IIS by stopping and starting the server.
 Go to the osTicket website by clicking Browse *:80 on the osTicket Home Page within IIS.
-You will notice that there are some extensions that haven't been enabled. to enable these extensions, go back to the osTicket Home Page within IIS, click PHP Manager, and click Enable or disable an extension.
+You will notice that there are some extensions that haven't been enabled.
+To enable these extensions, go back to the osTicket Home Page within IIS, click PHP Manager, and click Enable or disable an extension.
 Once you've enabled the necessary extensions, you can refresh the osTicket site and observe the changes.
 </p>
 <p>
 <img src="https://imgur.com/mCPHnUq.png" alt="IIS Administrator"/>